DataTrainUBRA/DigitalToolkitTest/docs/Machine Learning Basics.md

 - **Applications:** Game control, autonomous vehicles.

 Machine learning is a rapidly evolving field with a wide range of applications and techniques that are continuously advancing and have the potential to revolutionize many industries.

+You can find further information [here](/Supervised Machine Learning.md).